A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 Make Spiral Snake Decorations

-- round piece of paper or paper plate
+- a round piece of paper or paper plate

 - Take the paper or plate and make a spiral shape on it (see below).